amirhossein1377/HW1-git/README.md

 # HW1-git
-This program uses a star to make a Right triangle
+This program uses a star to make a Right triangle.
 Input: Triangle height